Linux amd64 tags

 .NET has several capabilities that make development easier, including automatic memory management, (runtime) generic types, reflection, asynchrony, concurrency, and native interop.
 Millions of developers take advantage of these capabilities to efficiently build high-quality applications.

 You can use C# to write .NET Core apps.
 C# is simple, powerful, type-safe, and object-oriented while retaining the expressiveness and elegance of C-style languages.
 Anyone familiar with C and similar languages will find it straightforward to write in C#.

 .NET Core is open-source (MIT and Apache 2 licenses) and was contributed to the .NET Foundation by Microsoft in 2014.
 It can be freely adopted by individuals and companies, including for personal, academic, or commercial purposes.
 Multiple companies use .NET Core as part of apps, tools, new platforms, and hosting services.

 Run a sample .NET Core application within a container

-The dotnetapp image is a sample application that depends on the .NET Core Runtime image.
+dotnetapp tag is a sample console application that depends on the .NET Core Runtime image.
 You can run it in a container by running the following command.